Golf Courses

 A history book with a difference, this is no mere chronicling of facts and figures.
 Utilizing meticulous research, interviews, and anecdotes author Roger Anderson weaves a narrative that is both informative and entertaining, the result an extensive coffee-table style publication – with foreword by amateur golfing great and former Chief Executive of the R&A Sir Michael Bonallack – that has 480 pages, 107,727 words, and 731 stunning images

-Manor Golf Club Kilrea
+Manor Golf club

 The 9 hole golf course at Manor Golf Club, Kilrea was opened for play in 1991 and was affiliated to the G.U.I towards the end of 1994 during the late Eric McMasters' first year as Captain.
 His untiring and dedicated work which led to affiliation was recognised by the committee and members by proposing him to continue as Captain for a 2nd year.
 Indeed he is remembered in perpetuity by the Golfer of the Year being awarded the Eric McMaster trophy.